el710/CommU/README.md

 ## How it works

-To use utems you need to be a Human and register.
+To use utems you need to be a Human and registered.

 Here are some utems: